kamchatka-volcano/hypertextcpp/README.md

 ```

-In our opinion it significantly hurts readability of document tree  and makes it hard to choose indentation and keep it consistent - notice how  different approaches are used for `if` and `for` blocks in the example.
+In our opinion, it significantly hurts the readability of the document tree and makes it hard to choose indentation and keep it consistent — notice how different approaches are used for if and for blocks in the example.

-**hypertextcpp** solves this problem (*and is created mainly for solving this problem*) by  applying control flow to the HTML elements itself without  adding logic block scopes to the document.
+**hypertextcpp** solves this problem by applying control flow to the HTML elements themselves without adding logic block scopes to the document.
 It uses just two extensions for tags to make this work:

 * Conditional extension
   **?(**`c++ condition`**)**